IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

             site: <oidc_provider_base_url>
       ...
     ```
-    **Note:** The values of `clientIDKey` and `clientSecretKey` must match the keys in the secret created in previous step.
-The `oidc_provider_base_url` is the URL for your OIDC provider where discovery is performed, with  `/.well-known/openid-configuration` removed from the end of the path.
+    **Note:** The values of `clientIDKey` and `clientSecretKey` must match the keys in the secret that is created in previous step.
+The `oidc_provider_base_url` is the URL for your OIDC provider where discovery is performed (with `/.well-known/openid-configuration` removed from the end of the path).
 If there is no discovery endpoint, the URL preceding the required path is used.

     **Important:** If your OIDC provider does not support OIDC Discovery, add the following parameters in the `oidcConfig` section: